mellowagain/Titan/README.md

 * Support for both a graphical user interface (GUI) and command line.
 * High performance thanks to multi-threaded reporting and commending (when compared to other report bots).
 * Ban checking for both target and bot accounts.
 (Requires own generated [Steam Web API](https://steamcommunity.com/dev/apikey) key)
+* Integrated Sharecode parser that automaticly pauses the Match ID from a CS:GO Demo Share URL
 * Automatic index timer which outputs when an account has finished its 6 hours cooldown.
 * Cross-platform compatibility, supports both Windows and Linux.
 Darwin support is coming soon.
 * No installation necessary, every release is provided as binary archives.